 By making your garden into an extra room, you can equip and use anyway you wish to increase the versatility and functionality of your property.

 If you don’t have a comfortable seating area in your garden, you simply won’t spend much time enjoying your outdoor space and it is important to look into what type of furniture you want.

 For something that will really stand the test of time, Lazy Susan garden furniture have a great range of aluminium garden furniture which is maintenance-free and totally rustproof.

 Before you buy, make sure you complete a few simple tasks.

 Plan and Design

 Study the shape and size of your garden.
-It may be a sprawling lawn of a bungalow or an extension of an apartment balcony; both types can easily accommodate your seating.
+It may be a sprawling lawn of a bungalow or a small back yard; both types can easily accommodate your seating.
 Lay out a plan and design it on a sheet of paper to get an idea of what size furniture will fit your available space.

 The seating arrangement in your garden should be such that you can enjoy your garden and its plants throughout the year.
-Come rain or sun, these should not be deterrents for you.
-Fix a thatched roof to keep you safe from the sun on a hot sunny day; and /or a slanting glass roof for protection from the rain.
+British weather can be a challenge, so think about investing in a good quality umbrella, or a pagoda that can shade you from the sun and protect you from the rain.